Hostinger vs Raff: Pricing, Performance, and VPS Fit

 |---|---|---|---|

-| Compute | vCPU at entry tier | 2 vCPU shared | 1 vCPU shared |
+| Compute | General Purpose entry tier | 2 vCPU / 2 GB / 40 GB at $5.99 | 1 vCPU / 4 GB / 50 GB at $19.49 no-commit monthly |

 | CPU family | AMD EPYC | AMD EPYC | |

-| Custom OS images | ✓ | ✗ | |
+| Custom OS images | Yes | No / template-catalog based | |

-| Instant resize (up + down) | ✓ | Upgrade only | |
+| Instant resize | Up and down | Upgrade-focused | |

-| Networking | Bandwidth policy | Unmetered, no caps | Metered 4–32 TB by plan |
+| Networking | Bandwidth policy | Unmetered | Metered 4-32 TB by plan |

 | Published port speed | 3 Gbps | 1 Gbps | |

-| IPv4 + IPv6 | ✓ | ✓ | |
+| IPv4 + IPv6 | Yes | Yes | |

-| DDoS protection | ✓ | ✓ | |
+| DDoS protection | Yes | Yes | |

-| Private networking / VPC | ✓ | Not publicly listed | |
+| Private networking / VPC | Yes | Not publicly listed for VPS | |

-| Reserved / floating IPs | ✓ | ✗ | |
+| Reserved / floating IPs | Yes | Not publicly listed for VPS | |

 | Storage & Backups | Storage backend | Distributed block storage | Local NVMe |

-| Block storage volumes | ✓ | Not publicly listed | |
+| Block storage volumes | Yes | Not publicly listed for VPS | |

 | Snapshots | On-demand, no auto-delete | One manual, auto-deleted at 20 days | |

-| Live migration | ✓ | ✗ | |
+| Live migration | Yes | No | |

-| Automated backups | First 3 free, GB-billed thereafter | Free weekly; +$3/mo for daily | |
+| Automated backups | First 3 free, GB-billed thereafter | Free weekly; daily paid upgrade | |

-| S3-compatible object storage | ✓ | ✗ | |
+| S3-compatible object storage | Yes | Not publicly listed for VPS | |

-| Platform Features | REST API + CLI | ✓ | ✓ |
+| Platform Features | REST API + CLI | Yes | Yes |

-| Terraform provider | ✓ | ✗ | |
+| Terraform provider | Yes | No official provider | |

 | One-click apps / templates | Standard Linux + infra templates | Large template catalog | |

-| Managed Kubernetes | Coming 2026 | ✗ | |
+| Managed Kubernetes | 2026 roadmap | No for VPS line | |

-| Managed databases | Roadmap | ✗ | |
+| Managed databases | Roadmap | No for VPS line | |

-| Pricing & Billing | Hourly billing | ✓ | ✗ |
+| Pricing & Billing | Hourly billing | Yes | No / monthly term-based |

-| Root access | ✓ | ✓ | |
+| Root access | Yes | Yes | |

 | Money-back guarantee | 14 days | 30 days | |

-| Trust & Operations | Trustpilot rating | 4.5/5 (14 reviews) | [verify before publish] |
+| Trust & Operations | Trustpilot rating | 4.5/5 (14 reviews) | Verify before publish |

 | Production scale | 10,000+ VMs | Not publicly disclosed | |